 AIRPORT LINK TRAIN - We all know about the infamous Great Train Robbery in Britain, but there is another type of Great Train Robbery happening in Sydney every day.
 This is the cost of using the Airport Link train from the Sydney CBD to Sydney Airport, a very short distance.
-The fares can only be described as a monumental ripoff and should be avoided at all times.
+It can only be described as a monumental ripoff and should be avoided at all times.
 Although the Airport Link train runs on the same rails as the rest of the CityRail trains and uses the same trains, the fares are ridiculously steep because the Airport Link is a private company.
 The former NSW Labor government was too inept to provide a train line to the most important facility in Sydney, so it farmed this project out to a private company that is now gouging travellers like a robber baron.

 Travelling from Sydney CBD and Sydney Airport in peak times will cost an adult the same fare as to go to any other destination on the rail network, but to get in and out of the Sydney Airport train station will cost nearly $15 each time.
 It is nothing more than highway robbery and unjustified gouging of travellers.

 So if two people are going from the Sydney CBD to the Domestic Terminal at Sydney Airport in peak times, the one-way adult fares on the Airport Link train would cost them a total of $37.02 to essentially travel on the Sydney rail network from Central Station, through Green Square, Mascot and arriving at Sydney Domestic Airport.